171930433/vtk-examples/src/Cxx.md

 [PiecewiseFunction](/Cxx/Utilities/PiecewiseFunction) | Interpolation using a piecewise function.
 [PointInPolygon](/Cxx/Utilities/PointInPolygon) | Point inside polygon test.
 [RenderScalarToFloatBuffer](/Cxx/Utilities/RenderScalarToFloatBuffer) | Demonstrates how to render scalars in a vtkPolyData object into a vtkFloatArray buffer for further processing.
+[RescaleReverseLUT](/Cxx/Utilities/RescaleReverseLUT) | Demonstrate how to adjust a colormap so that the colormap scalar range matches the scalar range on the object.
+You can optionally reverse the colors.
 [ResetCameraOrientation](/Cxx/Utilities/ResetCameraOrientation) | Reset camera orientation to a previously saved orientation.
 [ReportRenderWindowCapabilities](/Cxx/Utilities/ReportRenderWindowCapabilities) | Report the capabilities of a render window.
 [SaveSceneToFieldData](/Cxx/Utilities/SaveSceneToFieldData) | Save a vtkCamera's state in a vtkDataSet's vtkFieldData and restore it.